+'''

-echo 60 > /sys/class/scsi host/host3/lpfc nodev tmo
+echo 60 > /sys/class/scsi_host/host3/lpfc_nodev_tmo

+'''

-11. Potential multipath path loss on the SLES 11 SP3 operating system.
+12. A potential multipath path loss occurs on the SLES 11 SP3 operating system.

 During the controller failback test, multipath cannot recover all paths.
-For SLES 11 SP3, there is a new uid_attribute method to obtain the LUN serial number which is defined in the multipath.conf file.
-This method will call scsi_id to send the sg_io.
-If any IOs are returned with a busy status, multipath will not reinstate that path.
+For SLES 11 SP3, a new uid_attribute method obtains the LUN serial number that is defined in the multipath.conf file.
+This method calls scsi_id to send the sg_io.
+If any I/Os are returned with a busy status, multipath does not reinstate that path.

-Edit the multipath.conf file and replace
+Edit the multipath.conf file and replace: